catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-﻿		# Date: 20.04.2020
+﻿		# Date: 02.12.2020
 		# Document Name: Rocksmith DLC Management tool README
 						(fork of rocksmith-custom-song-toolkit)
 		# Document purpose: To describe the functionailities and the way to change, the NEW tab that enable MASS Manipulation of Rocksmith DLC Library
 							(DLC folder; including customs(CDLC), DLCs and songs embeded in the ready to ship version of Rocksmith (2014 Remastered version))

-## Rocksmith DLC Library Manager v0.7.7
+## Rocksmith DLC Library Manager v1
-*(alpha version- unnoficially, but available, version unreleased to the masses)*
+*(forever alpha version- unnoficially, but available; version released for my own sake and not the masses's)*
-# App Description: MASS Manipulation of Rocksmith DLC Library
+# App Description: MASS Manipulation of Rocksmith DLC Library (initial realised but not current problem definition)
 		e.g. 1. in Rocksmith, in the Library, each song's Album, to contain a personal rating, if it has DD, instr. avail e.g. 2. in Rocksmith, in the Library, each song to be sorted by Album(Year) and Track No e.g. 3.
 Eliminate all the songs you dont like/want to see, from the Play A Song Menu for RS14, RS12 & RS12 DLC